Skip to main content

 Error Handling and Debugging

-A Catch node (Error Catch) captures errors in the workflow, routing them to an error response node (Error Response) with a 400 status code.
+A Catch node (Error Catch) captures workflow errors, routing them to an error response node (Error Response) with a 400 status code.
+Debug nodes throughout the flow monitor payloads and API responses, ensuring smooth BI alerting operations.

 Testing the Workflow